hagemt/cwt-echo-bot/README.md

 When triggered (by webhook delivery = POST to target URL) an `event` action is fired, passing relevant JSON `data`.

-Events are handled without blocking other HTTP traffic (actions are processed asynchronously) to enable initial scale-up.
+Events are handled without blocking other HTTP traffic (actions are processed asynchronously) to enable scale-up.

 ## Getting Started